 The week started well, with a range of meetings with leadership and teams from government departments to discuss the project and gather information.
-Our team was privileged to see some exciting initiatives that are being developed by the Government of the Philippines.
+Our team was privileged to see some exciting initiatives that the Government of the Philippines is developing.

-Before I travelled to Manila, I, of course, undertook a risk assessment with regard to COVID-19.
-At that point, there were 20 cases in the Philippines, in a country of 110 million population.
-All cases were relatively well contained.
+Before I travelled to Manila, I, of course, undertook a risk assessment about COVID-19.
+At that point, there were 20 cases in the Philippines, a country of 110 million population.
+All patients were relatively well-contained.

-I was really impressed with how responsive and well organised the authorities and businesses were in both Singapore Airport (where I transited through) and the Philippines.
+I was impressed with how responsive and well-organised the authorities and businesses were in both Singapore Airport (where I transited through) and the Philippines.

-In Manila every time we entered a government building or major private office building we were security and temperature screened.
-At the hotel, even the restaurants and cafes had temperature screening before entering.
+In Manila, we were security and temperature screened every time we entered a government building or major private office building.
+Even the restaurants and cafes at the hotel had temperature screening before entering.
 It was all very well organised and efficient.

-So by the middle of the week, having being temperature screened about 10 times a day, at least I knew my temperature was good.
-I was of course super careful with hand washing, hand sanitising, not touching surfaces and social distance during the week.
+So by the middle of the week, having been temperature screened about ten times a day, at least I knew my temperature was good.
+I was, of course, super careful with hand washing, hand sanitising, not touching surfaces and social distancing during the week.

 It was a very interesting week in Manila, watching a metro area of 24 million people progressively shutting down.

-The traffic was super light and journeys that would typically take two hours were getting completed in 30 minutes.
-In that regard the stay was enjoyable.
-Service in cafes and restaurants was super good too because there weren’t that many people about.
+The traffic was super light, and journeys that would typically take two hours were getting completed in 30 minutes.
+In that regard, the stay was enjoyable.
+Service in cafes and restaurants was super good, too, because there weren’t that many people.

-Having got back to New Zealand well before the mandatory self-isolation requirements, I had to decide what is next.
+Having returned to New Zealand well before the mandatory self-isolation requirements, I had to decide what was next.
 I have chosen to voluntarily self-isolate as a professional courtesy to my staff and clients.

-There is an extremely small possibility that I have been exposed the COVID-19 despite all my precautions and care, and at this time safe and precautionary measures are the best pathway forward.
+There is an extremely small possibility that I have been exposed the COVID-19 despite all my precautions and care, and at this time, safe and preventive measures are the best pathway forward.

-Then I noted on Wednesday evening 18th March 2020 that the course of action I have taken in self-isolating is now being requested by the NZ Government.
+Then I noted on Wednesday evening, 18th March 2020, that the NZ Government is requesting the course of action I have taken in self-isolating.

 So I am six days into a 14-day self-isolation, happily working from home, and completely healthy (as far as I know).